LIONEL OF ANTWERP

 This blessed plot, this earth, this realm,

-Though John of Gaunt may well have prevented the breakup of the English Empire and could therefore be considered somewhat of an English hero, Shakespeare is perhaps a little generous.
+Though John of Gaunt may well, during his lifetime have tried to prevent the breakup of the English Empire and could therefore be considered somewhat of an English hero, Shakespeare is perhaps a little generous.

 John of Gaunt spent much of his adult life attempting to acquire the throne of Castile.